 In order to keep your water fountain operating properly, you should keep it free of lime build up.
 Lime can decrease the longevity of your unit over time and cause operational issues.
 For a routine cleaning of your drinking water fountain, use a simple over the counter lime removal product on a regular basis to prevent buildup from occurring.
 If you have a severe case of lime build up on your water fountain, contact us to perform a professional cleaning.

 There are a few reasons your drinking water fountain might feel warm to the touch or cause the fan to run constantly.
 The fan may be covered in dust or debris, the refrigerant may need to be charged, the relay is defective, or the relay connection is loose.
 In most cases, this is a simple repair that our water fountain maintenance team can handle.
 Use our live chat feature or send us a message to schedule a repair.

-How often should my drinking fountain be cleaned?
+Claen my drinking fountain

 You should have a certified drinking fountain specialist perform a complete inspection of your unit every six months.
 This will increase the longevity of your drinking water fountain, prevent downtime, and ensure that your unit is operating safely and free of defects that could cause health or safety issues.
 Use our live chat feature or send us a message to schedule an inspection.

 First, see if properly cleaning the water fountain removes the bad taste.
 If that doesn’t help, certain sealants used in the installation of drinking water fountains can cause a slightly foul taste or odor to your water for a short period of time.

 If your unit has not been recently installed, the source water may be the culprit.
 This can be eliminated with water fountain cleaning, including professional flushing and sanitizing of the water fountain and the installation of a source water filter.
 Use our live chat feature or send us a message to schedule a service call.

-The answer is most likely that the strainer screen is plugged with debris.
+Most likely that the strainer screen is plugged with debris.
 You should clean or replace the screen.

 What causes a high water stream?

 If the shut-off valve of your water fountain is not open all of the way, it can cause a backup of pressure, forcing the water higher than recommended.
 Open the shut-off valve all of the way to adjust the flow of the stream.
 A partially restricted bubbler or orifice can also cause this.
 Mineral deposits cause back pressure (similar to placing your thumb partially over the end of a garden hose).
 Clean, sanitize and de-lime the bubbler.

 Start by checking the shut-off valve and ensure that it is open all of the way.
 Next, check the strainer screen to see that it is clean and free of debris.
 If there is still no water flow, you may have a kinked internal water line or water is freezing in the evaporator.
 In this case, you should call for service.
 Use our live chat feature or send us a message to schedule an appointment.

 From regular drinking water fountain maintenance to upgrading your units to be equipped with water bottled fill stations, Distillata is your go-to water fountain expert.
 If you’re having a problem with your water fountain or are interested in upgrading, contact our team today!